nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <a name="deleteTask"></a>
 ### 2. Delete Task: `deleteTask`
-Deletes a task from the list with task INDEX you specified.
+If a task is no longer relevant, you can delete the task along with its details from the list with the task index you specified.

 Format: `deleteTask INDEX`